 This article is a yoga nidra FAQ on setting intentions & sankalpas for making durable positive changes effectively.

 Yoga nidra is rapidly gaining in popularity these days, mostly because it’s so blissfully exhilarating.
 Yoga nidra (pronounced nih-drah) means “yogic sleep” and is an ancient yoga practice with benefits supported by modern-day science.
 It’s a powerful experience of progressively relaxing and restoring physically, energetically, mentally, and emotionally that naturally opens us to accessing our intuition, unconditional joy, and deep restorative peace.
 It’s very refreshing too.
 In fact, one hour of practice is equivalent to one hour of sleep.
 See more documented benefits of yoga nidra here.

-The yoga nidra process also makes it completely possible to clear out useless habits and bring about positive and durable changes in your personality by using a sankalpa at the start and the end of the practice.
+The yoga nidra process also makes it completely possible to clear out useless habits and bring about positive and durable changes to your lifestyle and positive personality changes by using a sankalpa at the start and the end of the practice.
 A sankalpa is a special intention, a self-selected resolve that you choose yourself.
 It’s a sacred vow and promise you make in support of your highest truth.
 Sample sankalpas are “I am courageous,” or “I have confidence,” or “My life is worthwhile.”
 It’s a quality that helps you become or do something worthwhile with your life.
 Likewise, it can be a reflection of your True Self such as “I am conduit of love,” or “My true nature is peace.”